Fr34K008/SysConfig/README.md

 # SysConfig
-SysConfig is a command line based System specs checker for Windows . it's written in batch file language .
+SysConfig is a command line based System specs checker for Windows . it's an open source project written in batch file language .

 # How it works
 SysConfig gathers information about a computer's